Vertiport Terminal Scheduling and Throughput Analysis for Multiple Surface Directions: Vertiminal Operations

 \subsection{Problem Formulation}

 \hidetxt\undefined \deponly\undefined [1]{} [1]{} [1]{#1}

-Given the number of UAM aircraft, their classes, their operation routes and their arrival \& desired departure times, we need to design an efficient scheduling problem.
-We use a MILP technique to formulate the scheduling problem.
+Given the number of UAM aircraft, their classes, their operation routes and their arrival \& desired departure times, we need to design an efficient scheduling algorithm.
+We use the MILP technique to formulate the scheduling problem.
 The objective is to minimize the weighted sum of delays a UAM aircraft experiences during its complete operation.
 The time consumed on \hidetxt{highly }constrained resources like TLOF pads would be penalized more than the less constrained resources such as gates.
 The constraints for the objective problem are the physical constraint, separation requirements and other ATM regulations.
-We use the term VTOL or flight interchangeably instead of UAM aircraft throughout.
-We use the term ``surface direction'' in the optimization problem to denote both the take-off climb surface direction and approach surface direction.
 In Section~\ref{sec: MILP results}, we will discuss the effect of multiple surface directions on departure delay experienced by different flight loads\hidetxt{ numbers of flights } and their classes \hidetxt{in their operation} using the formulation presented in this section.
 We will also compare our formulation with First Come First Serve (FCFS) scheduling.
+Throughout this work, we use the term VTOL and flight interchangeably instead of UAM aircraft.
+We use the term ``surface direction'' in the optimization problem to denote both the take-off climb surface direction and approach surface direction.